xsuite/xsuite/docs/environment.rst

 Setting element properties
 --------------------------

-``env.set`` assigns numbers or expressions to one or many elements.
+``env.set`` assigns numbers or expressions to attributes of one or many elements.
 When a string is passed, it is treated as a deferred expression.

 .. code-block:: python